Linus Schumacher Research Group

 Contact details

-The dynamics of a tissue in development and regeneration arises from the behaviour of its constituent cells and their interactions.
-In embryo development, initially homogeneous populations of cells have to acquire cell fates in specific proportions and spatial arrangements to enable tissue function.
+The dynamics of a tissue arises from the behaviour of its constituent cells and their interactions.
+In embryo development, initially homogeneous populations of cells acquire cell fates in specific proportions and spatial arrangements to enable tissue function.
 How do individual cells coordinate with their neighbours to achieve this?
-In adult tissues, cell populations have to self-regulate so as to enable regeneration after injury without over-proliferating in a malignant manner.
+In adult tissues, cell populations self-regulate to enable regeneration after injury without over-proliferating in a malignant manner.
 How does regeneration only happen when needed, and how does it know when to stop?

 We use mathematical models and statistical inference methods to infer from various experimental data the most likely cellular behaviours and regulatory mechanisms underlying changing tissue states.
-Example methods include birth-death process models of stem cell dynamics, extending such models by incorporating regulatory interactions and additional or intermediate cell states, and machine learning tools to learn cell-cell interaction models directly from data in interpretable ways.
+Example methods include birth-death process models of stem cell division and differentiation, extending such models by incorporating regulatory interactions and additional or intermediate cell states, and machine learning tools to learn cell-cell interaction models directly from data in interpretable ways.
 The applications range from in vitro models of embryo development to adult tissue regeneration that is disrupted in ageing or cancer.
+We are aspire to work increasingly with data from human tissue samples or in vitro models, such as organoids.

 Accessible description of Linus Schumacher’s research